antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 Now that you install all the necessary stuff, you are ready to deploy your own AI-based glucose level predictor!

         1) Go to ___
-        2) Upload your '.csv' file downladed from your 'LibreView' or 'Glooko' personal account.
+        2) Upload your ´.csv´ file downladed from your 'LibreView' or 'Glooko' personal account.
 An analysis of the uploaded file will be automatically done.
 There are two options:
             a) The amount of data recorded by your sensor is enough to develop a fully-personalized model. (____ AÑADIR MINIMO DE DATOS, RECOMENDACION DE QUE ENVIEN + DEL MINIMO PORSIACA)
             b) The amount of data recorded by your sensor is too little to develop a enough reliable AI model.
 A global AI model is used, and you data is used to partially-personalized the model.
         3) After waiting some time (around 1 hour), your model will be ready to recieve data from your sensor and provide real-time 1-hour predictions, being updated with every reading of the sensor.